-- 28. Following Rapanos, EPA and the Army jointly adopted an informal guidance document (the 2008 Post-Rapanos Guidance) which purported to apply the Rapanos decision to the 1986 Regulations. - 29.
-The 2008 Post-Rapanos Guidance is a "rule" within the ambit of the Congressional Review Act, 5 U.S.C. § 801, et seq., but was not and has never been submitted to Congress as the Congressional Review Act requires. - 30.
-The Post-Rapanos Guidance asserts that the Army and EPA may exercise authority under either the Rapanos plurality or concurrence. - 31.
-The Guidance also asserts that the plurality standard is satisfied by tributaries that flow as little as 90 days per year, and broadly defines "adjacent" for the purpose of regulating adjacent wetlands.
+- 28. Following Rapanos, EPA and the Army jointly adopted an informal guidance document (the 2008 Post-Rapanos Guidance) which purported to apply the Rapanos decision to the 1986 Regulations.
+The Post-Rapanos Guidance asserts that the Army and EPA may exercise authority under either the Rapanos plurality or concurrence. - 29.
+The Guidance also asserts that the Rapanos plurality standard is satisfied by tributaries that flow as little as 90 days per year, and broadly defines "adjacent" for the purpose of regulating adjacent wetlands.